cc-Mehdi/DotNet-Messenger/README.md

 ## Getting Started

 ### Prerequisites
-- .NET 6 SDK or later
+- .NET 8 SDK or later
 - Visual Studio 2022 (or your preferred IDE)
-- Node.js (for package management of frontend dependencies)

 ### Installation